Chethan-Babu-stack/TimestampsVsTemperatures/README.md

 - Plot the temperatures for the hottest days of each provided year onto the same axis, over time of day.
 - Do the same for the coldest days of each year.
 - Perform one more analysis that you find interesting on the same data.
 (Compare the temperatures of different years at the same timestamp.
-Leap year's February 29th data points are removed.)
+Leap year's February 29th data points are removed.
+Also, given a user choice valid timestamps minimum, average and maximum temperature is displayed (Except 29th February 2016 timestamps).)